Chapter 35: Reunited III

 Alexandre said, “I asked Annie.
 They are not.”

 Annissette said, “What Lilllith is so tactfully avoiding is our legal relation to her.
-She is our benevolent caretaker, and we are, according to the letter of the law, her slaves.”
+She is our benevolent caretaker, and we are, something like adoption…to be grafted into the family.”

 “I think it is interesting,” Chloe said, “so you are Lilllith’s children.
 Is this some sort of orphanage then?”